SrzStephen/Aicamera/devpost.md

 [1] S. Nienaber, M.J.
 Booysen, R.S.
 Kroon, “Detecting potholes using simple image processing techniques and real-world footage”, SATC, July 2015, Pretoria, South Africa.
 [2] S. Nienaber, R.S.
 Kroon, M.J.
 Booysen , “A Comparison of Low-Cost Monocular Vision Techniques for Pothole Distance Estimation”, IEEE CIVTS, December 2015, Cape Town, South Africa.

-Thanks to  [Minki-Kim95](https://github.com/pytorch/pytorch/issues/26455.) for their answers on Github for how to compile pytorch from source on a Raspberry Pi
+Thanks to [Minki-Kim95](https://github.com/pytorch/pytorch/issues/26455.) for their answers on Github for how to compile Pytorch from source on a Raspberry Pi

+Thanks to [ptrblck](https://discuss.pytorch.org/u/ptrblck/summary) for all the questions he has answered on the Pytorch forums.
+When we were looking at forum posts for things we didn't know he was the one who answered a lot of questions.